Gibasa/wiki-birth/README.md

 ```

 4. Follow the prompts to input your birth date in the format dd/mm/yyyy.
+5. The script will display the title of an article published on the Portuguese Wikipedia site that is related to the provided birth date.
+It will also provide a link to the full article in the terminal.

-5. After running the script, a new CSV file named `new_data.csv` will be generated.
+6. A new CSV file named `new_data.csv` will be generated.
 This file will contain updated information, including article titles, URLs, and summaries related to the birth dates.
 An example of this file's structure is provided in `new_data.csv`.

 ## Script Overview